 However, when planning a website revamp, many decisions can feel crushing.
 An abundance of free resources is available to assist you with optimizing your site’s design and copywriting.
-But it can still be a tough decision when choosing a suitable CMS.
+However, choosing a suitable CMS can still be a tough decision.

 At Structure, we specialize in designing and developing custom WordPress websites.
 That’s the bulk of what we do.
 We also help our clients with web strategy, website management, and digital marketing.
 But most projects start with a custom WordPress website.